 The Licking County Area Transportation Study (LCATS) is a Metropolitan Planning Organization (MPO).
 LCATS is bound by the U.S. Department of Transportation Federal Highway Administration Fixing America’s Surface Transportation Act (FAST Act) to fulfill many transportation mandates.
 One of these requirements involves enhancing tourism within LCATS MPO Study Area.
 The Pathfinder Routes are scenic road tours or byways that highlight Licking County’s villages, small towns, and cities.
 The program invites county residents as well as non-residents to travel to and through some of Licking County’s hidden gems such as Blackhand Gorge, Flint Ridge, downtown Utica and more to tie in the county’s rich and diverse history to its beautiful scenery.

-A crew led by LCATS employees, along with the help and input of Licking County Planning Commission employees, have installed over 100 Foothills and Hidden Legends Pathfinder Route signs along the routes for wayfinding purposes.
+A crew led by LCATS employees, along with the help and input of Licking County Planning Commission employees, have installed directional wayfinding signage for 3 complete Pathfinder Routes to date.
 The wayfinding signs can be used to travel both directions of the routes.
-The Buckeye Frontier Pathfinder Route’s signs have not been installed yet, but LCATS will be working with the goal to install them by the end of 2017.
-There is also a goal to create additional routes in the future.
+Sign installation is a continuing process for the 5 remaining routes that traverse the county.
 These routes have been preliminarily planned and can be seen on our interactive Pathfinder Routes map noted as "Coming Soon".

 The first completed route is the Foothills Pathfinder Route.
 It is roughly 44 miles in length and travels from Utica to Hanover here in Licking County, OH.
 This route highlights the Northeastern area of the county.
 The majority of the Western side of the county was mostly glaciated and the ends, or moraines, of the glaciated